eas-solutions/lb-web-api-samples/README.md

 ## Preperations
 The powershell examples are designed to look at the folder `bin` in the repository root for the LEEGOO BUILDER Api Client DLL´s.
 So you have to copy the client with all the dependencies in this folder before trying out the samples.

+The following libraries are used in these examples:
+- `EAS.LeegooBuilder.Web.WebApiClient.dll`
+- `EAS.LeegooBuilder.Common.DataTransferObjects.dll`
+- `EAS.DataTransfer.dll`

 ## Structure

 ### ImportAndLogin.ps1